 How UK Debt Team can help

-We're an introducer, not a debt advice service.
-Bankruptcy is too significant a decision to take without proper, regulated advice — and that's the role of a regulated debt adviser, not us.
+We're an introducer, not a regulated debt help service.
+Bankruptcy is too significant a decision to take without proper, regulated advice — and that's the role of a regulated debt help specialist, not us.

 What we can do is connect people seeking debt help with regulated solution providers who can talk through whether bankruptcy is genuinely the right route, or whether a DRO, IVA or DMP might be a better fit.
 For people who already know they want bankruptcy and just need procedural help, free charity services like StepChange and Citizens Advice are excellent.
 The organisations listed below should be the first port of call for anyone serious about applying.